 “Inlet” means wall or floor fittings where treated water is returned to the pool.

-“Interactive Water Play Aquatic Venue” means any indoor or outdoor installation that includes sprayed, jetted, or other water sources contacting bathers and not incorporating standing or captured water as part of the bather activity area.
+“Interactive Water Play Aquatic Venue” means any indoor or outdoor installation that includes sprayed, jetted, or other water features sources where water contacts bathers, whether recirculated or non-recirculated (also known as “single pass”), and not incorporating standing or captured water as part of the bather activity area.
 These aquatic venues are also known as splash pads, spray pads, and wet decks.
-For the purposes of the MAHC, only those designed to recirculate water and intended for public use and recreation shall be regulated.

 “Interior Space” means any substantially enclosed space having a roof and having a wall or walls which might reduce the free flow of outdoor air.
 Ventilation openings, fans, blowers, windows, doors, etc., shall not be construed as allowing free flow of outdoor air.